Benin Air Force

 The Benin Air Force (Forces Aériennes du Bénin or FAB) is the aerial service branch of the Benin Armed Forces.
 It was formed in 1960 when Benin gained independence from France as the Dahomey Air Force.
-The Air Force provides support to the army, primarily through transport and liaison, and presidential transportation.
+The Air Force provides support to the army and various transport duties, including presidential transportation.
 It has relied heavily on donations, initially from France and more recently from Belgium.
 During the short lived People's Republic of Benin, when it was known as the Benin People's Air Force, Soviet aircraft were acquired to demonstrate the change of political allegiance.
-The current operational fleet consists of two aircraft.
+In the 2020s, new capability was acquired to support counterterrorism activities.
+The current operational fleet consists of two fixed-wing aircraft and eight helicopters.

 History

 Beginnings

 When the Republic of Dahomey became a self-governing colony in the French Community on 11 August 1958, the colonial power provided the new country with a small nascent air arm named the Dahomey Air Force (Force Aérienne de Dahomey or FAD).
 The first aircraft arrived in 1961 after the country had gained full independence.
 The original donations, a Douglas C-47 transport and an Sud Aviation Alouette II helicopter along with a number of Max Holste Broussard utility aircraft, a similar package that France provided to many of its ex-colonies when they gained their freedom, were soon complemented by an Aero Commander 500B VIP transport.
 The C-47 fleet was expanded to three aircraft and, in 1973, a French-manufactured Rheims Cessna Skymaster was added to the force.
 To supplement the Aero Commander, an Aérospatiale Corvette was acquired, further reinforcing the tie between the country and French aircraft industry.